WHO WE ARE

 The fundamental teachings of the Gita are:

-1) We are not human beings who have spirtual experience, but spiritual beings who have human experience.
+1) We are not human beings who have spiritual experiences, but spiritual beings who have human experiences

 2) True equality is possible on the spiritual platform as it goes beyond the differences of nationality, religion, gender, etc.